Jamesahabyona/Jamesahabyona/README.md

    [Scrapping A Books Website ](https://github.com/Jamesahabyona/scrapping-websites)

-   Jumia Uganda-to be added soon
+   Jumia Uganda - to be added soon

-   OLX Portugal -to be addded soon
+   OLX Portugal - to be addded soon

-   Ebay -to be added soon
+   Ebay - to be added soon

-   Yahoo Finance -to be added soon
+   Yahoo Finance - to be added soon

    Quarterly Journal of Economics - Sample code Available upon request